robbiemanson/origin-experiments/docs/about.md

 Where all of our CSS values, their variables, lists, and maps are defined.

 #### [_utility-settings.scss]({{ site.github.repo }}/blob/master/assets/scss/local/_utility-settings.scss)
-Where the `true`/`false` flags are set, defining which `u-property--#` utility classes will render in the output CSS.
+Where the `true`/`false` flags are set, defining which `property--#` utility classes will render in the output CSS.
 This is one of a set of 'local' files copied and customised for each project that implements Origin.

 #### [_project-aliases.scss]({{ site.github.repo }}/blob/master/assets/scss/global/utilities/_project-aliases.scss)
 This file can be used to override the values in [_utility-values.scss]({{ site.github.repo }}/blob/master/assets/scss/global/utilities/_utility-values.scss) for particular projects.
 Why?
 If an applications default `font-size` is actually Origins `small` value, we can shift the whole scale here so the mixins and utility classes are always relative to project.
 So we can say `@include font-size(default)` when we want the default size, instead of `@include font-size(small)`, even though `default` outputs a different size to the default Origin one.